 Voilà, you’re done.
-Next time someone registers to your next webinar, you will automatically record his email, notify everyone on your team, and provide insights on their profile.
-Without raising a single finger.
+Next time someone registers for your next webinar, you will automatically record his email, notify everyone on your team, and provide insights on their profile.
+All without raising a finger.
 How awesome is that?

-Thanks to our webinar integrations you can create a kick-ass spreadsheet dashboard with your webinar data that updates itself automatically.
+Thanks to our webinar integrations you can create a kick ass spreadsheet dashboard with your webinar data that can update itself automatically.

 That sounds pretty good already.
 Now, let’s start with adding a first Livestorm zap.

-Pro tip: format properly your webinar date so that Spreadsheet can understand that this is a date format.
+Pro tip: format your webinar date properly.
+Spreadsheet needs to be able to understand that it is a date format.